stateful/docs.runme.dev/docs/installation/docker.md

 # Install Runme with Docker

-If you prefer, you can containerize your Runme notebook using Docker.
+You can containerize your Runme notebook using Docker.
 This approach allows you to easily deploy the notebook in various environments, such as cloud computing platforms,[CI/CD pipelines](https://docs.runme.dev/integrations/github-actions-workflow) , or local test environments.

 ## Docker Image